nitin-agam/SwiftUI-Honeymoon/README.md

 <br>
-In this app, I build the feature similar to Tinder's like and dislike animations.
-The app is showing some honeymoon destinations to users and allow them to swipe the card to like and dislike the destination.
+In this app, I build a feature similar to Tinder's like and dislike animations.
+The app shows some honeymoon destinations to users and allows them to swipe the card to like and dislike the destination.

 <br>